FlynnHillier/flynnhillier/ReadMe.md

 # About Me:

-🏫 Undegraduate Computer Science student studying at the University of Liverpool, UK 📍<br>🔭 Currently leading the development of a food-orientated social media web app with friends!
+🏫 Undegraduate Computer Science student studying at the University of Liverpool, UK 📍<br>🔭 Currently designing an end-to-end AI agent driven planning, design & implementation workflow
 <br>
 👯 I'm always eager to collaborate on projects.
-Get in touch 🔧<br>🌱 Working on learning more about complex data structures and algorithmic techniques 📈<br>💬 Ask me about typescript, I'll try my best to help 🤓 <br>⚡ Fun fact - I've recently started rock climbing 🧗
+Get in touch 🔧<br>🌱 Exploring whatever's peaked my interest 📈<br>💬 Talk to me about Typescript 🤓 <br>⚡ Fun fact: I love photography & I've recently purchased a Sony A73 camera to start playing around with!

 ## 🌐 Connnect with me: